FischermanCH/net-alarm/README.md

 - index webpage on port 7777 with links to subpages
 - subpages with backlink to main
 - import page (arp_arpwatch_import.html & arp_arpwatch_import.py)
-    - import of a arpwatch file working and saved to data/import/arpwatch_import_YYMMDD.csv with ";" as delemiter
+    - import of a arpwatch file working and saved to net-alarm/data/arp_data.csv with ";" as delemiter
+    - import of a arpwatch LOG working and saved to net-alarm/data/arp_log.csv with ";" as delemiter
 - "arp-table" page
     - if not exist, automatic creation of net-alarm/data/arp_data.csv
-    - automatic import of latest : net-alarm/data/arpwatch/arpwatch_YYDDMM file,
+    - automatic import of latest : net-alarm/data/arpwatch/arpwatch_YYDDMM file, // needs to be done, right now only manual import
         - compare and import if needed to net-alarm/data/arp_data.csv
     - present result in sortable table
         - table is sorted by "First seen" on load